chiralcourses/HRT/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Registration will start on 1 December, 2021'
+  label = 'No. of Seats: 35 , Deadline: 17 December, Welcome Class: 18 December(Approx.)'
 +++

 If you have no research experience but want to learn the necessary concepts in health research- then this is the right place for you to begin with.